richafnu/Viva/Viva/insights/advanced/analyst/change-management-queries.md

 ### Select and customize your attributes

-6. Under **Select and prepare organizational attributes for analysis**, select up to three organizational attributes you’d like to use to factor into your analysis.
+1. Under **Select and prepare organizational attributes for analysis**, select up to three organizational attributes you'd like to use to factor into your analysis.
 These attributes control how employees are grouped in the ONA experience.
-Your choice of attributes depends on the specific questions you’d like to address with the analysis.
-For example, if you want to learn about employee collaboration across different organizational structures and assess the impact of hybrid work on collaboration, we suggest grouping employees using the attributes "Organization," "HybridWorkState," and “OnsiteDays.”
-You can’t select attributes that have more than 100 values.
+Your choice of attributes depends on the specific questions you'd like to address with the analysis.
+For example, if you want to learn about employee collaboration across different organizational structures and assess the impact of hybrid work on collaboration, we suggest grouping employees using the attributes "Organization," "HybridWorkState," and "OnsiteDays."
+You can't select attributes that have more than 100 values.
 [Learn more about organizational data](../admin/org-data-overview.md).

     There are three steps to this process.
-First, you’ll select your attributes.
-Then, you’ll customize the attributes’ values to better align with the comparisons you’re looking to make.
-Thirdly, you’ll select attribute values as “focus” values to tailor your analysis to those values.
+First, you'll select your attributes.
+Then, you'll customize the attributes' values to better align with the comparisons you're looking to make.
+Thirdly, you'll select attribute values as "focus" values to tailor your analysis to those values.

-    For this hypothetical scenario, let’s assume that the data for the attribute “Organization” has undergone significant changes between the before and after periods, and to reflect that in the analysis you’d like to rename one of its values, and combine two other values.
+    For this hypothetical scenario, let's assume that the data for the attribute “Organization” has undergone significant changes between the before and after periods, and to reflect that in the analysis you'd like to rename one of its values, and combine two other values.

     To begin with the first step, select **Add attributes**.

-7. In this scenario, you would select the attribute **Organization**.
+1. In this scenario, you would select the attribute **Organization**.

     :::image type="content" source="../images/ona-query-setup-01.png" alt-text="Screenshot showing how to select your attributes.":::